UniversalDevicesInc-PG3/udi-poly-notification/POLYGLOT_CONFIG.md

 A Notify node accepts a Device ON / Device OFF from a scene or a program.
 Create a Notify node in the Configuration using "Add Notify Nodes” as follows:
   - ID for Node: Set this to a short unique string (to be used for the nodei d in the ISY)
   - Name for Node: This text string will become the beginning of the message sent.
-  - Service Node Name: Set to match to the Name of an existing Service Node you created above.
+  - Service Node Name: Set to match to the Name of an existing Service Node you created above, cap sensitive.
 - Press 'Save Changes'
 - Press 'Restart'